 To provide a world-class, transformative scholarship experience for exceptional students who are committed to learning and working at the intersection of business, academia, policy, government and the nonprofit sector at home or abroad.

-Each year, 10 to 25 sophomores are selected as Kenan Scholars.
-These students are recognized for their superior scholarship and genuine interest in putting the private sector to work for the public good.
-Scholars are introduced to the critical role that business plays in identifying and providing sustainable solutions to contemporary, complex issues.
-Scholars are mentored by academic and industry thought leaders, business executives, serial start-up entrepreneurs, policymakers, government officials and civic leaders.
-Scholars enhance the interdisciplinary competencies of leadership, research and cross-sector collaboration that are essential for successful business leaders.
-They receive specialized advising from a dedicated Kenan Scholars advisor, mentorship from UNC Kenan-Flagler Business School alumni and program staff and financial support for experiential learning.
-Scholars also have access to the resources of the Kenan Institute, which include invitation-only conferences and forums, as well as connections to the Kenan Institute’s affiliated centers.
+Each year, 10-25 sophomores are selected as Kenan Scholars for their superior scholarship and genuine interest in putting the private sector to work for the public good.
+Scholars are introduced to the critical role that business plays in identifying and providing sustainable solutions to contemporary, complex issues, and learn the interdisciplinary competencies of leadership, research and cross-sector collaboration essential for their future business success.

 The Kenan Institute requires all Kenan Scholars pursue valuable summer experiences.
 The institute will provide financial support, a professional network and placement assistance for opportunities that are well-aligned with the mission of the Kenan Scholars Program.
 Scholars participate in two specific types of internships: